derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-12/10/2024 16:18:38 : 3 Database Admins walked into a NoSQL bar.
+13/10/2024 16:17:53 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-What do you get when you cross a cat and a dog?
-Cat dog sin theta.
+When your hammer is C++, everything begins to look like a thumb.
 <!-- replace-with-joke ends -->